kingkururu/sfml_game_template/README.md

 ## Dependencies
 -   SFML: For graphics, windowing, and audio handling.
 -   spdlog: Logging support for debug and error tracking.
--   fmt: Text formatting library for easier output management.
+-   fmt: Text formatting library for logging
+-   catch2: For testing purpooses

 ## License